Pointe de Saint-Vallier: a natural and historical heritage

 Harvest Festival, pointe de St-Vallier (Photo by NCC)

 A partnership for the conservation of Pointe de Saint-Vallier

-In 1999, Robert and Gabrielle Amos, wishing to ensure the long-term preservation of the Pointe de Saint-Vallier, facing Île d'Orléans, donated their property to two organizations dedicated to conserving historical and natural heritage, namely the Canadian Heritage of Quebec and the Nature Conservancy of Canada (NCC).
+In 1999, Robert and Gabrielle Amos, wishing to ensure the long-term conservation of the Pointe de Saint-Vallier, facing Île d'Orléans, donated their property to two organizations dedicated to conserving historical and natural heritage: the Canadian Heritage of Quebec and the Nature Conservancy of Canada (NCC).

 Located on the south shore of the St. Lawrence River, 60 kilometres east of Quebec City, the Pointe de Saint-Vallier borders a cove for more than a kilometre.
-NCC owns 103 acres (42 hectares) of tidelands on the property and holds a conservation agreement on 61 acres (25 hectares) of neighbouring properties.
-The agricultural parcels, forest and buildings, including a heritage manor house dating back to the 18th century, are owned by Canadian Heritage of Quebec.
-At the same time, the Corporation du Domaine Pointe de Saint-Vallier was created to develop the site by organizing visitor activities that incorporate natural science, history and the arts.
+NCC owns 103 acres (42 hectares) of tidelands on the property.
+NCC also holds a conservation agreement on 61 acres (25 hectares) of neighbouring properties.
+The agricultural parcels, forest and buildings are owned by Canadian Heritage of Quebec.
+The property includes a heritage manor house dating back to the 18th century.
+At the same time, the Corporation du Domaine Pointe de Saint-Vallier was created to develop the site.
+The group organized visitor activities that incorporate natural science, history and the arts.

 The Pointe’s remarkable biodiversity

 The protected area on the Pointe de Saint-Vallier consists of three zones with distinct ecological characteristics: the shoreline, woodlot and farmlands.
 A one-kilometre trail connects all three areas.

-Pointe de Saint-Vallier is located along one of the most important bird migration corridors in North America and serves as a haven for many bird species.
-In fall and spring, the greater snow goose and other bird species that touch down on the banks to feed during their long migration can be seen.
+Pointe de Saint-Vallier is located along one of the most important bird migration corridors in North America.
+It serves as a haven for many bird species.
+In fall and spring, the greater snow goose and other bird species touch down on the banks to feed during their long migration.

 Victorin’s water-hemlock (photo by Frederic Coursol)

 The estate’s coastal areas, for their part, are home to at least 10 plants that, in Quebec, can only be found in the freshwater estuary.
-Among these are four species that are designated as threatened, two of which are endemic (they do not grown anywhere else in the world) to this part of the St. Lawrence: Victorin's water-hemlock and Victorin's gentian, both named after Brother Marie-Victorin.
+Among these are four species that are designated as threatened, two of which are endemic (they do not grow anywhere else in the world) to this part of the St. Lawrence: Victorin's water-hemlock and Victorin's gentian, both named after Brother Marie-Victorin.